Allegations of racism against Sessions: a closer look

 He said Sessions nomination along with a top post being awarded to Stephen Bannon were deeply troubling from a civil rights perspective.

 "The campaign has been blowing a racist dog whistle," Brooks said.
-"Now the campaign rhetoric is becoming transition reality.
+"Now the campaign rhetoric is becoming transition reality."

 Hebert, the Justice Department prosecutor who testified about Sessions alleged comments about the NAACP and ACLU, said he has had no contact with his former colleague since the hearing three decades ago.

-But has followed his career through his public comments and votes in the Senate.
+But he has followed Sessions' career through his public comments and votes in the Senate.
 He said he noticed "a pattern" of behavior that has concerned him, including voting against the nomination of several high profile appointees who were non-white.

 All things considered, Hebert, said, he found it a frightening prospect that Sessions would be appointed attorney general.